10 Breakfast Foods That Make You Sleepy

 If any of the foods below regularly show up on your plate, it’s time to make some changes to your a.m. menu with the help of these 17 Genius Breakfast Ideas Diet Experts Love!

 Try to swallow this: One bagel contains as many nutrient-void carbs as four slices of bread.
 Carbs give you energy so that’s a good thing, right?
 Not so fast.
 Empty carbs, like bagels, are lacking fiber and protein, two nutrients needed to slow down the digestion of carbs and keep you energized long after you’ve finished your breakfast.
+As a result, a bagel is one of the foods that make you sleepy because you won’t have sustained energy levels for very long after you eat it.

 You may think you’re doing your body good by downing a cup of OJ every morning.
 But the truth is, there’s more added junk in that cup than there is fruit.
 OJ is jam-packed with high-fructose corn syrup, sugar, and artificial flavoring, and dyes.
 In fact, eight ounces of OJ can carry up to 26 grams of carbs, which is more than what you’d find in six sugar cubes!